joneskoo/httpmonitor/README.markdown

 * status (pass/fail/unreachable)
 * Response time (in milliseconds)

+There is a built in HTTP server.
+To enable it, set "HTTP" in configuration to a string "IP:port" to set which address to bind the server to.

 ## Design goals ##

 Since the number of monitored servers depends on the application,